serverless/guide/source/dev/testing.md

 #### Introduction

-[Brief intro into unit testing and integration testing]
+When thinking about testing serverless functions, it's useful to think in terms of unit tests that are performed against a function in isolation, and integration tests that test the system as a whole.
+Unit tests can be performed locally because they just require the code for the function, but integration tests involving SaaS can really only be performed on the deployed system (some platforms may offer local executions as part of a deployed system, which mitigates this somewhat).

 #### Unit Testing

-Lambda functions are ideally small — a few hundred lines of code at the most — taken up mostly by error handling; the happy path should be very short, or at least relatively straightforward.
+Lambda functions are ideally small—a few hundred lines of code at the most—taken up mostly by error handling; the happy path should be very short, or at least relatively straightforward.
 Thus, introducing abstractions can create a lot of code bloat.

-When thinking about testing, it's useful with serverless functions to think in terms of unit tests that are performed against a function in isolation, and integration tests that test the system as a whole.
-Unit tests can be performed locally, because they just require the code for the function, but integration tests involving SaaS can really only be performed on the deployed system (some platforms may offer local executions as part of a deployed system, which mitigates this somewhat).
 So what should serverless function unit tests look like?
-For an example, we'll use the AWS Python SDK, [boto3](https://boto3.readthedocs.io/en/latest/).

 A serverless function, by definition, can only have side effects by using other services.
-Unlike in a traditional, non-serverless system, it’s less necessary to abstract out the service invocations, for two reasons.
-One, in a serverless/SaaS-based system, abstraction isn’t worth it for getting around the level of vendor lock-in that comes with these designs; a lowest-common denominator interface that can talk to both, say, AWS DynamoDB and Google Cloud Bigtable is going to have limited functionality with basically no opportunities to take advantage of either service’s optimization techniques.
-Two, abstracting the service invocations for the purposes of testing is unnecessary, and, in fact, creates extra work!
+Unlike traditional (read: serverfull) systems, it's less necessary to abstract out the service invocations.
+There are two reasons for this:

+* Abstraction isn’t worth it.
+Serverless architectures come bundled with a level of vendor lock-in; a lowest-common denominator interface that can talk to both AWS DynamoDB and Google Cloud Bigtable is going to have limited functionality, and basically no opportunities to take advantage of either service’s optimization techniques.
+* Abstraction isn't necessary for testing.
+If anything, it creates extra work!
 The AWS SDK provides mechanisms for stubbing out SDK calls.
+Using recorded responses as a mocking technique, the function can be tricked into believing it is making the live call.
-There are options for the JavaScript SDK in [aws-sdk-mock](https://www.npmjs.com/package/aws-sdk-mock) and [mock-aws](https://www.npmjs.com/package/mock-aws), but if you code in Python, you can use [placebo](https://github.com/garnaat/placebo) (though there is also [moto](https://github.com/spulec/moto)).
+ * There are options for the JavaScript SDK in [aws-sdk-mock](https://www.npmjs.com/package/aws-sdk-mock) and [mock-aws](https://www.npmjs.com/package/mock-aws), but if you code in Python, you can use [placebo](https://github.com/garnaat/placebo) (though there is also [moto](https://github.com/spulec/moto)).
+We'll use the AWS Python SDK, boto3 in our examples.
 With placebo, you passively record SDK calls on a real session, and then for testing you can instruct boto3 to use the recorded response instead of actually making the call.
-So your function can happily proceed to directly use the SDK (without abstractions), and it’ll never know that it’s inside a testing environment, not actually talking to the outside world.

-There’s one caveat here: the way boto3 works, to set up the intercept, you have to call a method on the session that is being used by a given client or resource, and there is no hook provided at the package level to inject this into the Session constructor.
-An unrelated detail: boto3 sessions, clients, and resources are relatively expensive to create.
-For these two reasons, you can use one minor abstraction across your functions: create a class that provides factory methods for sessions, clients, and resources.
-This class should provide a hook for injecting placebo into the session, and also cache the sessions, clients, and resources, which will then reduce the overhead across successive function invocations.
-It could look more or less like this:
+Create an abstraction (`Boto3Wrapper` class) that provides factory methods for sessions, clients, and resources will enable caching, which will then reduce the overhead across successive function invocations.
+For example:

 ```
 # in package boto3wrapper